edom/work/edom.github.io/ps1.md

         Find the bottom-most call that coincides with the rendering of one frame.
             - Insert breakpoint.
             - Go until return.
+        - Use GDB.
+        Turn on debug info.
+        Disable optimization.
+        Write some tracing code.
+        Use GDB to toggle the code.
+        Write a line to trace output file every time a CTC2 or RTPT instruction is executed.
+        Every line contains register values (including program counter PC).
+        - Add GDB script to run current function until it returns.
+        Do this by putting a temporary breakpoint at `$ra`.
 - How to use GDB to debug MAME?
     - PCSX is easy to debug because it is in C, uses global variables (such as `psxRegs`), and doesn't care about 100% faithful emulation.
     - MAME uses C++ and tries to emulate the whole hardware.